oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 * Simplified presentation of protocol requirements in Section 3
 * Added example illustrating use of paho python MQTT client
-* Removed operating model questions (Appendix Z)
 * Enhanced example graphics to highlight requirements from this specification
-* Added draft conformance section
+* Added conformance section
+* Updated message format to align with current OpenC2 Language Specification

 ## 1.2 Glossary

 ### 1.2.1 Definitions of terms

-The terms defined in Section 1.2, _Terminology_ of the MQTT v5.0 specification [[MQTT-v5.0](#mqtt-v50)] are applicable to this specification.
+The terms defined in Section 1.2, _Terminology_, of the MQTT v5.0 specification [[MQTT-v5.0](#mqtt-v50)] are applicable to this specification.

 The following terms defined in Section 1.2, _Terminology_, of the OpenC2 Language Specification [[OpenC2-Lang-v1.0](#openc2-lang-v10)] are applicable to this specification: